Competitive monitoring in retail: How can we improve the accuracy of product matching?

 - Country of shipment

-- Possible customs fees
+- Possible customs duties

 KPIs & dashboards: measuring monitoring reliability